core-wg/resource-directory/draft-ietf-core-resource-directory.md

           	<list>
  				<t hangText="rd-group := ">RD Group Function Set path (mandatory).
 This is the path of the RD Group Function Set.
 An RD SHOULD use the value "rd-group" for this variable whenever possible.</t>
  				<t hangText="gp := ">Group Name (mandatory).
 The name of the group to be created or replaced, unique within that domain.
 The maximum length of this parameter is 63 bytes. </t>
- 				<t hangText="d := ">Domain (optional).
-The domain to which this group belongs.
-The maximum length of this parameter is 63 bytes.
+ 				<t hangText="d := ">Domain
+                                (optional).
+The domain to which this
+                                group belongs.
+The maximum length of
+                                this parameter is 63
+                                bytes.
 Optional.
-When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.The domain value is needed to export the end-point to DNS-SD (see <xref target="dns-sd"/>) </t>
+When this parameter
+                                is elided, the RD MAY associate the endpoint with a configured default
+                                domain.
+The domain value is needed to export the endpoint to DNS-SD (see <xref target="dns-sd"/>) </t>
  				<t hangText="con := ">Context (optional).
 This parameter is used to set the IP multicast address at which this server is available in the form scheme://multicast-address:port.
 Optional.
 In the absence of this parameter no multicast address is configured.
 This parameter is compulsory when the directory is filled by an installation tool.</t>
           	</list>
           </t>